Mixed Vegetable Medley

 What can I do with leftover sautéed vegetables?

 Reheat them for a side dish with another meal, or use them in your morning omelettes or frittatas.
 Make veggie tacos or burritos.
 Sprinkle leftover mixed veggies on flatbreads or pizzas.
-Toss with penne pasta and fresh herbs and a vinaigrette for a tasty pasta salad.
+Toss with penne pasta, fresh herbs, and a vinaigrette for a tasty antipasto pasta salad.

 Can I freeze the sautéed vegetables?

 Yes.
-To do it, spread the vegetables on a sheet pan, lined with parchment paper.
+Spread the vegetables on a sheet pan lined with parchment paper to do it.
 Try to make sure the vegetables aren’t touching each other.
-Freeze until solid, then transfer the vegetables to a zip top freezer bag.
-They’ll keep for about 2 months.
+Freeze until solid, then transfer the vegetables to a zip-top freezer bag.
+They’ll keep for about two months.
 Reheat in the microwave for 3-5 minutes, stirring occasionally.
-(Note: if you’re going to freeze the vegetable medley, don’t add the fresh basil until you’re ready to serve it).
+(Note: if you’re going to freeze the vegetable medley, wait to add the fresh basil until you’re ready to serve it).

 a bowl of the vegetable medley with a spoon.